nftstorage/nftstorage-service-worker/README.md

 }
 ```

+## Use with Webpack

+For using `nftstorage-service-worker` on your project bundle with webpack, look into [webpack example](./example/webpack/).

 ## References

 - https://github.com/olizilla/see-other - a sw to resolve mutable dnslinks to their current immutable form for better caching.